ynuo-o/Visual-system-logbook-/lab1/README.md

 end
 ```

-After implementing the `Rotate` function, I conducted a test to verify its performance，using a rotation angle of 30 degrees ($\pi/6$ radians)
+After implementing the `Rotate` function, I conducted a test to verify its performance，using a rotation angle of 30 degrees ($\pi/6$ radians).
+The resulting image confirms that the Rotate function operates correctly according to the task requirements
 ```matlab
 J = Rotate(I, pi/6);
 imshow(J)